dwmetz/CyberPipe/README.md

 A set of PowerShell scripts to collect memory and (triage) disk forensics for incident response investigations.

 :fire: Watch this space.
-Major update coming early next week. :fire:
+Major update coming early next week.(30-Jan-2023) :fire:

 The default script leverages a network share, from which it will access and copy the required executables and subsequently upload the acquired evidence to the same share post-collection.